How Stress Affects Your Skin + Turmeric's Calming Role

 Mindfulness Practices

 Meditation, deep breathing, and yoga directly lower cortisol levels.
-Studies show regular mindfulness practice reduces inflammatory markers associated with skin conditions.
+Studies show regular mindfulness practice reduces inflammatory markers linked to skin conditions.

 Stress disrupts gut bacteria, which affects skin health through the gut-skin axis.
 Probiotics and anti-inflammatory foods (including turmeric in your diet) support this connection from the inside.